 We also work with Avis on various projects on an ad hoc basis including; images for their car rental tablet, graphics for advertisements and other promotional material both for web and print.

-1 of 2 Skeleton winter sport suit and helmet we designed for an Irish athlete on his way to qualify for the next Winter Olympics.
-The suit was a play on the green to represent Ireland and also to shape the athlete by darkening and highlighting different areas.
-The helmet features an angry dog from the Cú Chulainn story biting on a Sliotar.
+One of two Skeleton winter sport suits and helmets we designed for an Irish athlete on his way to qualify for the next Winter Olympics.
+The suit was green to represent Ireland, with darkening and highlighting of different areas to shape the athlete.
+Irelandʼs rich mythology made an appearance on the helmet which features an angry dog from the Cú Chulainn story biting on a sliotar.

-The idea was to create workshop-like space with exposed raw materials and a raw industrial look to it.
+The idea was to create a space with a workshop feel.
+The exposed raw materials and industrial look helped to achieve this.

-When we started pulling back the walls we discovered that there were on average 4-6 layers added to the wall over the years and behind all those layers was beautiful original brick wall and a mysterious door that leads to nothing.
-We used a combination of chipboard, birchply and mdf - which are all common building materials - to create a workshop space, furniture and signage that are both functional and eye catching.
+When we started stripping back the walls we discovered that there were on average 4-6 layers added to the wall over the years.
+Behind all those layers we found a beautiful original brick wall and a mysterious door that leads to nothing.
+We used a combination of chipboard, birch ply and mdf - all common building materials - to create a workshop space, furniture and signage that are both functional and eye catching.

 The final product ended up being a very tall and dynamic space which is now heavily used by Dublin Print Co for all their printing and production needs.